OpenNebula/docs/source/management_and_operations/vm_management/vcenter_vms.rst

 OpenNebula scheduler should only chose a particular OpenNebula host for a OpenNebula VM Template representing a vCenter VM Template, since it most likely only would be available in a particular vCenter cluster.

-The scheduler will inspect the VM Template and it will choose to deploy the VM in an OpenNebula host which is member of an OpenNebula cluster that contains the datastores where the DISKs images are stored and that contains the virtual networks used by the NICs elements of the VM template.
-When a vCenter cluster is imported into OpenNebula an OpenNebula Host that represents that vCenter cluster is created and that OpenNebula Host is added to an OpenNebula Cluster that is created by default if no other OpenNebula cluster is selected.
-Note that if you import a vCenter templatee which has no disks or networks, OpenNebula Scheduler's won't be able to decide on which OpenNebula host (vCenter cluster) it can use to deploy the VM.
+The scheduler will inspect the VM Template and it will choose to deploy the VM in an OpenNebula host which is member of an OpenNebula cluster that contains the datastores where the DISKs images are stored and that contains the virtual networks used by the NICs  of the VM template.
+When a vCenter cluster is imported into OpenNebula an OpenNebula Host is created and added to a OpenNebula cluster that is created by default if no other cluster is specified in the import process.

 .. note:: If a VM is stuck in the PENDING state, that means that the scheduler hasn't found a host and datastores that satisfies its requirement.
 In this case check that the images and networks defined in the VM template are located in an OpenNebula cluster other than the default cluster and check that the OpenNebula host is also assigned to the same OpenNebula cluster.